tvartom/ansible-collection-serveradmin/README.md

 `ssh -L <ip-address-of-local-network-interface>:3307:/var/lib/mysql/mysql.sock localhost`

-Instead of `<ip-address-of-local-network-interface>`, `*` can be used, but be sure to not expose it to internet, and it also possible to do to an external server.
+Instead of `<ip-address-of-local-network-interface>`, `*` can be used, but be sure to not expose it to internet.
+This method is also possible to use on your local devmode-server, to connect to externel servers with unix-socket-only databases.
+Then replace `localhost` with server name.

 ## License